sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * Carry over kubelet related context, to enable transparent join and interaction with master.
    * The .service & bash scripts for kube only features, may not be available in new image.
 To save the time of re-create, just take the files over to the new image.
    * Upon reboot, the switch could take some solid time to establish connection with kubernetes master.
 Until then, the containers that are marked as kube-managed with no fallback, can't start.
 Hence ensure availability of local image & fallback, so the containers can start immediately from local copy.
 The set_owner remaining as kube, will help kube to manage, whenever the switch successfully connects to the master.<br/>BTW, connecting to the master is done by kubelet transparently.
+   * If kube downloaded image is later then local image, it would cause a service restart, when kubelet connects upon warm-reboot.
+To avoid, if downloaded version is later then destination version, carry over the image of later version.

    For new features that are not known to warm-reboot script, some hooks could be allowed for registration of feature-custom scripts.
 This could help with some preparation steps before reboot, like caching some data, setting some DB values, ...